Completing the enumeration of inversion sequences avoiding one or two patterns of length 3: Introduction

 The enumeration of inversion sequences avoiding a single pattern of length 3 was already solved for all patterns except 010, see Table \ref{table1}.
 A systematic study of inversion sequences avoiding pairs of patterns of length 3 was conducted by Yan and Lin in \cite{Yan_Lin_2020}, which left open the enumeration of inversion sequences avoiding 32 of the 78 total pairs.
 Since then, eight cases were solved in \cite{Kotsireas_Mansour_Yildirim_2024}, and one additional case was solved in \cite{Chen_Lin} and \cite{Pantone201+210} independently.
 Most of these cases were solved using bijections with other known combinatorial objects, or through generating trees.

-In our work, we solve\footnote{We consider the enumeration of $P$-avoiding inversion sequences "solved" once an algorithm is known to compute each number $|\I_n(P)|$ in polynomial time in $n$.
-In this article, such algorithms are always obtained from either a recurrence relation or a closed-form expression.} the enumeration of inversion sequences avoiding 010, and the remaining 23 cases for pairs of patterns through four different constructions of pattern-avoiding inversion sequences, see Table \ref{table2}.
+In our work, we solve\footnote{We consider the enumeration of $P$-avoiding inversion sequences ``solved" once an algorithm is known to compute each number $|\I_n(P)|$ in polynomial time in $n$.
+Such an algorithm is sometimes called a ``Wilfian formula" after Herbert Wilf's paper \cite{Wilf_1982}.
+In our work, Wilfian formulas always take the form of a recurrence relation or an explicit expression.} the enumeration of inversion sequences avoiding 010, and the remaining 23 cases for pairs of patterns through four different constructions of pattern-avoiding inversion sequences, see Table \ref{table2}.

 Each construction is presented in a different section.
 The construction of Section \ref{sectionGT} simply consists in inserting each entry of a sequence from left to right.
 In Section \ref{sectionMax}, we construct sequences by inserting their entries in increasing order of value (the order of insertion of entries having the same value varies according to the patterns considered).
 Section \ref{sectionSplitMax} is an improved and more complete version of a previous (unpublished) work \cite{Testart2022}.
-It relies on a decomposition of sequences around their first maximum; this means sequences are obtained by concatenating two smaller sequences.
+It relies on a decomposition of inversion sequences around their first maximum; this means sequences are obtained by concatenating two smaller sequences.
 Section \ref{sectionShift} introduces shifted inversion sequences and uses a decomposition around their first minimum, similar to that of Section \ref{sectionSplitMax}.
+It is sometimes easier to construct pattern-avoiding inversion sequences by seeing them as a particular case of shifted inversion sequences.

 In Section \ref{sectionGF}, we present conjectures about the algebraicity of the generating functions of several classes of inversion sequences avoiding pairs of patterns, and prove two of those conjectures.
-We finish with a brief discussion on the asymptotic behavior of the number of pattern-avoiding inversion sequences in Section \ref{sectionAsymptotics}.
+We conclude with a brief discussion on the asymptotic behavior of the number of pattern-avoiding inversion sequences in Section \ref{sectionAsymptotics}.
+In particular, we give sufficient conditions on a set of patterns $P$ to show that the growth of the enumeration sequence of $P$-avoiding inversion sequences is bounded above by an exponential function, or to show that it is super-exponential.